hu-po/nerfito/README.md

-# nerfito
+# NeRF-ito

-Small implementation of NeRF
+A tiny minimal implementation of NeRF, you can find the code stream [here](https://youtu.be/fbpNR-qnOrI).